About International Translation Day

 International Translation Day (ITD), the largest coming-together of the UK translation community, is back.

 Every 30 September, English PEN hosts a programme of talks, workshops and networking opportunities for literary translators.
 This year, ITD will be a day-long online programme.
 We're pleased to have harnessed a move to the digital to deliver a longer programme of sessions and open the event to a larger audience.

 Tickets for ITD 2020 are now on sale.
 Find out more about this year's programme below.

 ITD 2020 is supported by the Booker Prize Foundation, ALCS, and the National Centre for Writing.

-Tickets for ITD are now on sale.
+Tickets for ITD are now on sale, and will close at 9pm BST on Tuesday 29 September.
 You can purchase tickets through the button below.

 - Full-day – £10